 At 0.2 miles reach the CCC boulder plaque and the junction of the orange blazed CCC Trail (which is also the blue blazed High Water Bypass Trail).
-You'll see the old bridge that has been closed (was open when we hiked on 6/4/10).
-We suggest that you take the short walk to the bridge to check the water level (or if the bridge is closed).
-Although you'll cross further up stream, this will give you an idea of the water level before you go any further.
+You'll see the old bridge that has been removed that crossed Fish Creek.
+Now you'll need to ford the creek, which can be difficult during times of high water.

 At the CCC boulder follow the orange and blue blazes.
 You'll also see a yellow Finger Lakes Trail sign.
 This is where you will come out later on during this hike (after fording Fish Kill Creek).
 Follow the orange/blue blazed CCC Trail thru the field.
 Soon the trail goes into the woods.

 At 0.3 miles the trail comes close to Fish Kill Creek.
 A nice spot to sit next to the creek and take a break.
 The water is surprisingly deep at some points here!
 The trail passes remains of the old CCC camp while winding in the woods, thru open fields and next to the creek.
 You might get see some small waterfalls at some points along the trail.

 Approaching upper park parking area and the old mill on the CCC Trail